Transgenders, one of the subjects that we discussed today in the EIB network.

 I love the place.

-Uh the reason for my call today, calling about U.S. Congressman Jared Pullis is calling for an internal investigation of a charter school in Colorado after the charter school declined to allow the valedictorian uh to give the commencement address, and they said that was because a number of inappropriate comments uh which were just inappropriate for the venue, and among those comments, the student comes out as homosexual.
+The reason for my call today, calling about U.S. Congressman Jared Polis is calling for an internal investigation of a charter school in Colorado after the charter school declined to allow the valedictorian to give the commencement address.

-Now we have a U.S. Congressman overstepping his own authority calling for investigation of a charter school.
+Now we have a U.S. congressman overstepping his own authority, calling for investigation of a charter school.

 Yeah.